vikas-0/GeekyHub/content/post/implementing-a-google-doc-notion-like-collborative-editor-in-rails-react-tiptap/index.md

 bundle add redis y-rb_actioncable y-rb
 ```

-Here we are installing Y.js adapter for Ruby and Action Cable.
+Here, we are installing the Y.js adapters for Ruby and Action Cable.

 ### Step 3: Configure Tiptap with Collaboration

-In the Tiptap setup, configure the StarterKit with history: false as the Collaboration extension comes with its own history management.
+In the Tiptap setup, configure StarterKit with `history: false`, as the Collaboration extension comes with its own history management.
 Additionally, we’ll add a random color generator for collaboration cursors.

 ```javascript
 function getRandomColor() {